kafkalainen/beekeepers-guide/sdl/README.md

 2. Unpack tarball with:

-	tar -xzf SDL2-2.0.14.tar.gz
+	tar -xzf SDL2-{version_number}.tar.gz

-3. Create a directory to root of your project:
+3. Create a directory to root of your project.
+Folder could be named to anything:

 	mkdir -p SDL2